 We support this freedom struggle and shall continue to tell our stories of our existence in this world.

 At the end of all of this new interest in the 'Black experience' and spotlight on our truths we hope that real world change is made for the good of all.

 We stand in solidarity with the BLM campaign.

 We remember and call the names of George Floyd, Ahmaud Abery.
-Breonna Taylor, and those who have died at the hands of the police in the US, here in the UK and around te world.
+Breonna Taylor, and those who have died at the hands of the police in the US, here in the UK and around the world.

-Watch the film Injustice by clicking on the photo to find out more about deaths at the hands of the police here in the UK.
+We invite you to watch the film Injustice by clicking on the photo to find out more about deaths at the hands of the police here in the UK.